 Information for Property Buyers

-Over time information recorded on the Sites at Risk Register will be transferred onto Land Information Memoranda (LIM) and Project Information Memoranda (PIM) issued by Council.
+Over time information recorded on the Listed Land Use Register will be transferred onto Land Information Memoranda (LIM) and Project Information Memoranda (PIM) issued by Council.
 In addition, a series of four brochures are available on the topics of what you need to know when:

 Contaminated Land - Buying a property (789 Kb)